 © Dave Mathieson - Amherst Daily News

-After taking a shower as part of a chemical decontamination exercise, an emergency room nurse directs him to the next stage of the decontamination process.
+After taking a shower as part of a chemical decontamination exercise, an emergency room nurse directs a patient to the next stage of the decontamination process.

 AMHERST – It was a race against time to decontaminate the wounded after a chemical explosion in the Amherst Industrial Park left several people with life threatening injuries.